I Tried 6 Store-Bought Clam Chowders & the Winner Was Creamy and Clammy

 The taste: I will reference Kroger's chowder concoction.
 The two are almost identical in taste and consistency.
 I wouldn't be surprised if the two retail giants use the same soup supplier.
 Great Value's version also possesses an off-putting taste that isn't fishy but something worse.
 Beyond that, though, it's on the bland side.

-Like with Kroger's soup, I wouldn't add this clam chowder to my cupboard again.
-But, it does get a slight advantage because it has a few extra potatoes, and its clam pieces are easier to stomach.
+Like Kroger's soup, I wouldn't add this clam chowder to my cupboard again.
+But it does have a slight advantage because it has a few extra potatoes, and its clam pieces are easier to stomach.

 Bar Harbor New England Style Clam Chowder Condensed